How Much Does an MBA Cost?

 What Type of MBA Is Most Affordable?

 Forty-eight of the students surveyed chose this MBA concentration and reported an average cost of $20,810.
-That's nearly $12,900 — or 38.2% — less than the overall average cost for all MBAs.
+That's nearly $12,900 -- or 38.2% -- less than the overall average cost for all MBAs.

 Even though some MBA programs in international business include a foreign residency requirement, the tuition still averages 30.5% (or $10,300) less than the average MBA program.
 Based on survey data from the 10 students who entered this program, learners can expect to pay about $23,400 for an international business concentration.

 An MBA in real estate costs about the same as the international business concentration at just $23,500.
-Two of the students surveyed chose this concentration, and they paid about 30.3% — or $10,200 — less than the average MBA learner.
+Two of the students surveyed chose this concentration, and they paid about 30.3% -- or $10,200 -- less than the average MBA learner.

-Healthcare MBA tuition is closest to the overall average cost of an MBA.
+Healthcare administration MBA tuition is closest to the overall average cost of an MBA.
 The seven students in this concentration reported an average price of $34,860, just $1,160 (or 3.4%) more than the total average.

 This MBA track combines core marketing, finance, and organizational behavior topics with specialized human resources courses.
 Classes might include leadership communication, human resource management, and employment laws.
 Graduates can pursue management positions in human resources, training and development, or compensation.

 Nearly 70 of the students surveyed chose the MBA management track, making it another popular concentration.
-While a general MBA program can prepare students for managerial positions, a management concentration takes it a step further.
+While a general MBA program can prepare learners for managerial positions, a management concentration takes it a step further.
 Classes often focus on leadership, conflict resolution, and ethics.

 Surveyed learners paid an average of $41,610 for an MBA in management.
-That's 23.5% more than the average MBA tuition, or an extra $7,910.
+That figure is 23.5% more than the average MBA tuition, or an extra $7,910.

 An MBA in marketing can prepare students for managerial sales and advertising positions in different industries, such as finance, healthcare, or entertainment.
 Classes often explore consumer behavior and brand development.
 Learners may also dive into business analytics and supply chain management.

-A marketing concentration costs slightly more than a management track and $8,640 — or 25.6% — more than the average MBA degree.
+A marketing concentration costs slightly more than a management track and $8,640 -- or 25.6% -- more than the average MBA degree.
 The 12 students surveyed who entered this MBA program paid an average of $42,330 in tuition.

 Information security ranks as the most expensive MBA concentration.
 Only two students surveyed entered this track, and their average tuition costs totaled $52,500.
 That's 55.8% more than the average cost.
 Students can expect to pay nearly $19,000 more than average for this concentration.